 On-Demand Sandbox for Storage Snapshots

-In the On-Demand Sandbox, you can start VMs from snapshots existing on the production storage array.
-You can use the On-Demand Sandbox to test VMs, troubleshoot issues, perform training and so on.
+In On-Demand Sandbox, you can start VMs from snapshots existing on the production storage array.
+You can use On-Demand Sandbox to test VMs, troubleshoot issues, perform training and so on.

-Veeam Backup & Replication offers the On-Demand Sandbox functionality for the following storage systems:
+Veeam Backup & Replication offers On-Demand Sandbox functionality for the following storage systems:

 - Dell EMC VNX(e), Unity XT/Unity